 One of the most obvious pros to picking fake plants is that they can essentially last forever if well cared for.
 Plus, you never have to worry about that particular plant overgrowing the space you bought it for.
 However, if you want to avoid casting suspicion — someone may eventually catch onto the fact you’ve had the same floral arrangement on your desk for three years — you can always reinvent your fake plants whenever you see fit.
 Buy a new container!
 Stash it in a new spot!
 Just another one of the beauties of buying artificial.

 If you do nothing else, the very best thing you can do to maintain the believability of your fake flora is to keep it clean.
 Give your fake plants a regular wipe-down to keep a layer of dust from giving away all your secrets.

 We compared some of the top picks in our studio and thought the monstera leaf from CB2 ($12.95) was the most realistic buy.

 Where to Shop for Fake Plants

-Here's something you should know: Although fake plants can be more affordable than their real life counterparts, you also often get what you pay for when purchasing the faux varieties.
-The home décor sites Wayfair, West Elm, One King's Lane, CB2, World Market and Joss & Main all have some gorgeous, realistic-looking options.
+Here’s something you should know: Although fake plants can be more affordable than their real life counterparts, you also often get what you pay for when purchasing the faux varieties.
+The home décor sites Wayfair, West Elm, One Kings Lane, CB2, The Sill and Joss & Main all have some gorgeous, realistic-looking options.